 One of the best ways to find scholarships is through scholarship search engines.
 These websites offer access to millions of scholarships to help you pay for your education.
-Here are some of the best scholarship websites to to start with.
+Here are some of the best scholarship websites to start with.

 What are scholarship search engines?

-Scholarship search engines, sometimes called scholarship finders, are databases that college students can use to find scholarships and grants.
+College scholarship search engines, sometimes called scholarship finders, are databases that college students can use to find scholarships and grants.
 This helps students afford tuition without needing to rely on student loans.

 You can typically search for scholarships and grants by category, or even enter information about yourself and your activities, and the scholarship finder will match you with ones you might be able to get.

-9 best scholarship search engines
+9 best college scholarship search engines

 College students can get access to millions of scholarships at their fingertips.
 Here are some of the best scholarship websites to assist you in your search: